rmsadik/style-guides/javascript/README.md

     const clear = 0o10; // => 8
     ```

+  * <a name="7.9" href="#7.9">7.9</a>.
-  * Avoid using bitshift operators where possible.
+    Avoid using bitshift operators where possible.
 Bitshift operators return 32 bit integers instead of an eight byte IEEE 754 floating point number.
 They will only return whole number values between -2,147,483,648 and 2,147,483,647.

     ```js
     2147483647 >> 0; // => 2147483647